01signal.com

 On this module, most of the pins of the pin header are connected directly to the OV7670 component.
 Only 3.3V and GND are connected to voltage regulators.
 Accordingly, all connections between the FPGA and the module are direct connections between the FPGA and the OV7670 component.

-There are other modules with the same functionality on the market.
-It's probably OK to use these other modules as well.
-However, there are different revisions of the OV7670 component.
+Another thing to be aware of is that there are different revisions of the OV7670 component.
 It's possible to verify that the correct revision is used on the module.
 How to do this is explained in the second part of this tutorial.

 There are two main sources of information about the OV7670.
 These two documents can be found on the Internet: